-VII.
+VI.
 Impacts of the Taking on Covered Species:

 Project activities and their resulting impacts are expected to result in the incidental take of individuals of the Covered Species.
-The activities described above are expected to result in incidental take of individuals of the Covered Species include dewatering Project work areas, installation of temporary creek diversion systems, sediment mobilization, contaminants, temporary reduction in riparian vegetation, bridge demolition, and installation of new bridges (Covered Activities).
+The activities described above expected to result in incidental take of individuals of the Covered Species include dewatering Project work areas, installation of temporary creek diversion systems, sediment mobilization, contaminants, temporary reduction in riparian vegetation, permanent reduction in riparian vegetation and installation of rock slope protection at San Ysidro Creek, installation of channel walls, bridge demolition, and installation of new bridges (Covered Activities).